13579xxl/tutorial-NCSZ/blog/2019-05-29-long-blog-post.md

 ---
-slug: long-blog-post
+slug: LongBlog
 title: Long Blog Post
-authors: yangshun
+authors: ziegler
-tags: [hello, docusaurus]
+tags: [others]
 ---

 This is the summary of a very long blog post,